 - Prototype creation

-- User test preparation and recruiting
+- User test preparation

-- Testing with customers
+- Testing with end-users

 The GV Design Sprint with link to the book